 He takes his role as a spiritual guide very seriously, though he avoids making demands of anyone, preferring to wait until others come to him with specific questions to actively interfering in their lives.
 Despite his quiet, observant nature, there's a lot of will-power and determination in him.

-Athes̈elt is played by Reh.
+Athes̈elt is played by Reh and Dread.
 Due to limited support of the s̈ glyph across fonts, the name is rendered as Athechelt / Eche in sessions.

 Edaaj (commonly referred to as Eda) is a builder and an established member of the group.